 The new Arts and Humanities Residential College at Parkside, which opened in the fall, connects students to the cultural offerings of USC and Los Angeles.

 Special Interest HousingOther residential faculty programs include Annenberg House, Hillview apartments, Honors House, Founders and Sierra apartments, which bring together highly motivated students and interested faculty to increase faculty-student interaction.

 Other programs bring together students with a special common interest.
 These include the Wellness Floor, SChalom (Jewish religion and culture) Housing, Quiet Community Floor, Great Outdoor Floors, Law Program (law students only), Occupational Therapy Program (majors only), and the Muslim, Latino, African-American, Business, Women in Science and Engineering, Rainbow (LGBT), Music, Arts and Architecture, and Cinema floors.
-Information on these special interest housing programs is available in the Living at USC brochure which students receive with their acceptance packet.
+Information on these special interest housing programs is available in the Living at USC brochure which students receive with their acceptance packet, and the housing Web site.
 Call Residential Education at (213) 740-2080 for details about these programs.

 ContactResidential Education is located in the Student Union, Suite 200.
 Call (213) 740-2080 or visit our Web site at www.usc.edu/student-affairs/ResEd.